 Growth and Bioactive Factors: Injections To Accelerate Healing

 At The Stone Clinic, an evolution of anabolic therapy has occurred using biologic, regenerative injections.
 We started with blood injections in the 1990s intuiting that our patients’ blood had all the healing components required.
 This evolved to isolating the platelets in the blood that release the most important growth factors.
 These growth factors act to both directly stimulate healing and to recruit stem-derived self-repair cells from the walls of vessels to migrate to the site of injury.
-Today growth factors of platelets drawn from the patient in the office combined with bioactive factors from amniotic fluid and hyaluronic acid constitute an important part of our injection therapies.
+Then we investigated combinations of growth factors of platelets drawn from the patient in the office with bioactive factors from hyaluronic acid (HA).

 The broad field of anabolic injections focuses on stimulating injured tissues to heal—accelerating healing, shutting down inflammation, limiting scar formation, and recruiting the body’s self-repair cells.
 At The Stone Clinic, we no longer focus on injecting cells directly.
 Since the body has billions of stem cells and their derivatives, and since directly injected cells die quickly, it makes more sense to stimulate and recruit the body’s own vast reserves of healing agents.

 Currently, injections of biologic agents are incorporated into the treatment of our patients recovering from knee, shoulder, ankle, and spine injuries.
 Since an arthritic knee is different from an ACL-injured knee or a spine afflicted with disc degeneration, the future will bring customized injections that produce more targeted responses.
-Meanwhile—as we await the results of further studies—we combine PRP with HA and amniotic fluid to create a broadly stimulating "cocktail."
+Meanwhile—as we await the results of further studies—we combine PRP with HA to create a broadly stimulating "cocktail."
 Here is a brief summary of our choices today—with the understanding that we are actively engaged in research to improve and target these injections for the future.